LADY AND THE TRAMP

 disc of the movie is also included.

 Lady and the Tramp is a sweet, winning picture with appealing characters and storyline.
-This Diamond Edition Blu-ray is also a visual stunner and well packaged with goodies, and is sure to please all fans, be they ladies or tramps!
+This Signature Collection Blu-ray is also a visual stunner and well packaged with goodies, and is sure to please all fans, be they ladies or tramps!